Murat65536/dcat/README.md

 ./dcat-linux/dcat
 ```

 The binary is dynamically linked, so the runtime libraries (Vulkan, assimp, libsixel, libvips) must be installed from your package manager.
-It is built on Ubuntu 24.04; on distros with incompatible library versions, build from source instead.

 ## Build